uclibs/scholar_use_cases/display_download/display_download_use_cases.md

 `Done looks like:` I am able to create a custom password for an otherwise protected protected file attached to an item record.
 I would then be able to remove temporary access once I am notified the password has been used to download the file.

 *out of scope (9-28-2015)*

+## Submission 15 - Embedded PDF viewer
+`As a:`repository user

+`I want to:` view PDF files in the browser with an embedded PDF viewer

+`So that:` I can view the content of a PDF file before opening it.

+`Done looks like:` I can easily "brand" collections through use of headers, banners, footers, color schemes, etc